-Ltd (SBB) during the inquiry period.
-The Commission found that the average monthly market price of stainless steel out of China was 30 per cent lower than the combined monthly average price of stainless steel out of North America and Europe.
+In subsequent investigations undertaken by the Commission, which also involved the Chinese steel industry69, the Commission has compared the prices of steel in China, North America and Europe published by Steel Business Briefing Ltd (SBB) during the inquiry period.
+For the purpose of this inquiry the Commission found that the average monthly market price of stainless steel outside of China was 30 per cent lower than the combined monthly average price of stainless steel out of North America and Europe.

-Comparing the SBB prices published for China to the verified price of stainless steel purchases reported by the selected exporters in this inquiry, the Commission found that the prices reported by the exporters were comparable to the data published by SBB.
+Comparing the SBB prices published for China to the verified price of stainless steel purchases reported by the selected exporters in this inquiry, the Commission found that the prices reported by the exporters were comparable to the Chinese stainless steel pricing data published by SBB.
 As noted previously, the GOC was provided an opportunity to comment on the current state of its steel industry and provide information in a questionnaire response that may have been relevant to the question of whether the circumstances identified in the original investigation in relation to stainless steel continue to be relevant.
 However, the GOC did not lodge a questionnaire response.
-As a result, the assessment of the steel industry in China has been made on the basis of the following available information;
+As a result, the assessment of the steel industry in China has been made on the basis of the following available information: